 Chile is home to a variety of water bodies, ranging from expansive rivers and lakes to stunning gulfs, bays, and fjords.
 Its extensive coastline stretches along the Pacific Ocean, offering dramatic cliffs, beautiful beaches, and vibrant marine life.

 Alberto de Agostini National Park is a protected area in southern Chile that includes the Cordillera Darwin mountain range, the final land-based stretch of the Andes before it becomes a chain of mountains appearing as small islands that sink into the Pacific Ocean.

 The Andean Patagonian Forest spreads over steep elevations along a thin strip on both sides of the Andes Mountains in southern South America.
-These temperate forests, located in both southern Chile and Argentina, are the southernmost forests on earth.
+These temperate forests in southern Chile and Argentina are the southernmost forests on earth.

 The Andean Volcanic Belt, along the South American coast, is segmented into four main volcanic zones.
 These volcanoes, along the backbone of the Andes, are part of the Ring of Fire, an area in the Pacific Ocean basin where earthquakes and eruptions occur due to the collision of tectonic plates.

 The Atacama Desert is located in northern Chile between Argentina on the west and the Pacific Ocean on the east.
 Sparsely populated and containing considerable mineral resources, the Atacama Desert is one of the driest places in the world.

 The Atacama Plateau, also known as the Puna de Atacama, is an arid high plateau in the Andes of northwestern Argentina, extending into Chile.
 This cold, desolate Andean tableland can be defined as the southernmost portion of the Andean Altiplano.